 - Attend the mandatory Volunteer Meeting the Wednesday before the festival, June 17th, at 7pm.

 No, camping is NOT included, but we have several camping areas available.
-You can purchase tickets over the phone or via our website.
+You can purchase tickets online.

 We will make every effort to schedule you around your favorite band (if there is one), but we can’t guarantee it.
 There is a section on the application to note your favorite bands.

 We will do our best to make sure you volunteer with your friends.
 There is a feature in festiVOL to link you with your friends.
 It is easier to accommodate working with one friend than it is with a group of friends.
 It is also helpful if you and your friend request to work together in the same location.

 Children may not accompany you during your volunteer shifts.
 We need your full attention during your scheduled volunteer shifts.
 Of course, they are welcome to join you at the festival and in the campgrounds (if you have purchased camping).

 The volunteer meeting is held on Wednesday, June 17th at 7pm under the white tent near the Warming Hut — located near the entrance to the festival grounds.
 This meeting is mandatory because you will be meeting your supervisors and learning what is expected of you during your volunteer shifts.
 If you have an emergency and cannot make the meeting, send us an email (firstname.lastname@example.org) and we will inform your supervisor.